yoander/githubget/README.md

 ##  GitHub Get: a plugin to fetch content from GitHub.

-GitHub Get is a WordPress plugin for fetch content from GitHub.
+GitHub Get is a WordPress plugin for fetching content from GitHub.
 GitHub Get use GitHub personal token and basic authentication to access the GitHub API

 ## How to use it